EtienneLamoureux/sc-trade-companion/README.md

 See our [contribution guidelines](./CONTRIBUTING.md)

 ## Disclaimer
 <sup>SC Trade Companion is an unofficial Star Citizen application, not affiliated with the Cloud Imperium group of companies.
-All content on SC Trade Tools not authored by its host or users are property of their respective owners.
+All content on SC Trade Companion not authored by its host or users are property of their respective owners.
 Star Citizen®, Roberts Space Industries® and Cloud Imperium® are registered trademarks of Cloud Imperium Rights LLC</sup>